graceinfra/.github/profile/README.md

 ## Projects

 - [`grace`](https://github.com/graceinfra/grace) — Define jobs in YAML, generate output, and prepare mainframe-ready pipelines.
-- `hopper` (coming soon) — A daemon that collects job output and bridges it into modern environments (HTTP, S3, structured logs, etc.)
+- `hopper` — A daemon that collects job output and bridges it into modern environments (HTTP, S3, structured logs, etc.)
-- `gracecloud` (future) — A hosted orchestrator for Grace-based workflows, with support for remote job submission, dashboards, and CI/CD.
+- `gracecloud` — A hosted orchestration platform for Grace-based workflows, with support for remote job submission, dashboards, and CI/CD.

 ## Why Grace?